Phoenix Framework: to the basics and beyond

 There is a single bundle to be installed, it’s called Elixir and it’s the same for Sublime and Textmate.

-It provides syntax highlighting, autocomplete, snippets and a couple of commands (Build with: elixir-mix-test and Build with: elixir) to run tests and projects directly from the editor.
+It provides syntax highlighting, autocomplete, snippets and a couple of commands (Build with: elixir-mix-test

 I’ve also installed SublimeREPL which currently supports Elixir and iex, so you can split the screen between and iex shell and a code editor pane.